$115 $34 Save 70%

 - Harden Vol 2.
 The Harden Vol 2 will be released on February 15, 2018, just in time for the All Star Weekend.
 It boasts a one-bootie construction, and has a customizable lacing system for a snug fit and lockdown.
 Boost is back with these Adidas basketball shoes, and it’s now thicker than the one in the previous Harden model.
 The upper is made of stitched mesh for durability.
 It features a stylistic Three Stripes overlay.
-The midfoot and rear panels of these James Harden basketball shoes are made of synthetic leather.
+The midfoot and rear panels of the second James Harden basketball shoes are made of synthetic leather.

 Since Derrick Rose to fame, he has had several endorsement deals with a pizza chain and a sporting goods company, to name a couple.
 As for the shoes, he and Adidas inked an endorsement deal for $1 million a year in 2008.
 Due to his injuries, he almost gave up on his career and almost compromised his Adidas contract.
 In 2012, Rose signed a contract extension with the brand worth $185 million for thirteen years.

 Listed are Rose’s Adidas basketball shoes: